HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Upload_Native_Client_Binaries.md

     To delete the uploaded binary file, click the **Delete** button.
 In the **Delete Client Binary** dialog, click **DELETE** to confirm the deletion.

-*   After you upload native client binaries in Volt MX Foundry Console, you can publish these binaries to an EAS Environment.
+After you upload native client binaries in Volt MX Foundry Console, you can publish these binaries to an EAS Environment.
 For more details, refer to [Publishing Native Client Binaries from Volt MX Foundry to Volt MX EAS](EnterpriseAppStore.html#publishing-apps-to-eas-app-server).

-*   After you upload native client binaries in Volt MX Foundry Console, you can publish these binaries to an EMM Environment.
-For more details, refer to [Publishing Native Client Binaries from Volt MX Foundry to EMM Environment](Publish_Native_Client.html#Publishi).